Have you ever dreamed of earning money while actually enjoying life and having some freedom to explore and travel?

 - Additional documents as requested by consular officers

-Once you accept a job and obtain sponsorship from your employer, you can hop over the border to a neighbouring country and apply for your B visa.
+Once you accept a job and obtain sponsorship from your employer, you can hop over the border to a neighboring country and apply for your B visa.

-Dependent Visa (if you have a child or other)
+Dependent Visa (if you have a child or other family member)

 - You’re a holder of a Non-Immigrant B visa and have Work Permit.